FuelLabs/sway/docs/src/basics/comments_and_logging.md

 ## Comments

 Comments in Sway start with two slashes and continue until the end of the line.
-For comments that extend beyond a single line, you’ll need to include `//` on each line.
+For comments that extend beyond a single line, you'll need to include `//` on each line.

 ```sway
 // hello world